rachelesmee/website/index.md

 - Manchester
 - Southampton (Ordnance Survey)

-The Call for Papers is now open, for more details, check out [FOSS4G:UK 2022 Local](https://uk.osgeo.org/foss4guk2022local/).
+The Call for Papers is now open, for more details, check out the [FOSS4G:UK 2022 Local](https://uk.osgeo.org/foss4guk2022local/) site.

 ----